patrickcping/pingone-go/docs/ManagementAPIsApplicationsApplicationRoleAssignmentsApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiV1EnvironmentsEnvIDApplicationsAppIDRoleAssignmentsRoleAssignmentIDGetRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiReadOneApplicationRoleAssignmentRequest struct via the builder pattern

 Name | Type | Description  | Notes